Skip to Main Content

 Goethe

-If in fact the talent can be considered as an inclination, it appears rather simple to understand that, alone, it serves very little.
-In fact, we can consider talent as a sort of accelerator of our learning skills.
+If talent can actually be considered an inclination, it seems fairly easy to understand that, on its own, it's of little use.
+In fact, we can think of talent as a sort of accelerator of our learning abilities.

-In practice, talent allows us to quickly improve in something, but to a very important condition: if we commit ourselves to putting into practice the behaviors necessary for the training of the ability we are developing.
-The fruit of this commitment translates into the fact that we acquire that certain ability.
+In practice, talent allows us to quickly improve at something, but only under one very important condition: if we commit to practicing the behaviors necessary to train the skill we're developing.
+The fruit of this commitment is our acquisition of that specific skill.

 At this point we have exploited our talent, who, thanks to our commitment, allowed us to become good.
 But this is not enough.
 Being good at something, being skilled in a certain context is needed very little if this ability is not put into practice.